 Brands also can be props that we use to move our personal plotlines along.
 The best brand-props are transformative in some way.
 They allow us to access a different part of ourselves and play a slightly different role in our stories.

-In the movies, the kinds of props I’m talking about are like Harry Potter’s wand, Catness’s bow and Luke’s lightsaber.
+In the movies, the kinds of props I’m talking about are like Harry Potter’s wand, Katness’s bow and Luke’s lightsaber.
 But for us everyday folks, brands are our transformative tools.

 One of my brand props is my Gibson Les Paul guitar.

 I think all of us in one way or another have a personal myth that we are at least somewhat cool.
 This is particularly true as we age.
 (This is definitely more myth than reality for me)!

 My laptop background is actually a picture of my Gibson.
 Why did I choose that for my background?
 I’m usually the only one who sees that screen.
 I think it’s because I like to incorporate that guitar into my daily narrative.
 It allows me to tell myself each day that I’m a little younger, a little cooler than I might appear.